 Attracting considerable attention across Europe and the US with her illuminating interpretations of wide-ranging repertoire, the Romanian-born French pianist Alexandra Silocea possesses a highly refined musicianship.

-The highlights of this season include debuts at the Enescu Festival with the Academic State Symphony Orchestra of Russia „Evgeny Sveltanov“ and conductor Vladimir Jurowski (September 2019), two debut concerts with the Bamberg Symphony Orchestra and conductor Jakub Hrusa in Schweinfurt/Germany (May 2020), return invitations to Meininger Hofkapelle with conductor Philippe Bach and with Romanian orchestras (Bacau, Sibiu and Bucharest), as well as solo recitals in Austria, Germany and Ireland or with singers Matthew Rose and Gabriela Istoc.
+The highlights of this season include debuts at the Enescu Festival with the Academic State Symphony Orchestra of Russia „Evgeny Sveltanov“ and conductor Vladimir Jurowski, two debut concerts with the Bamberg Symphony Orchestra and conductor Jakub Hrusa in Schweinfurt/Germany, return invitations with Meininger Hofkapelle with conductor Philippe Bach and with Romanian orchestras, as well as solo recitals in Austria, Germany and Ireland or with singers Matthew Rose and Gabriela Istoc.

 Described as a 'special talent' (International Piano Magazine, with 'musical grace and fluency' (Gramophone), Alexandra has performed with the London Philharmonic Orchestra, the Academic State Symphony Orchestra of Russia „Evgeny Svetlanov“, the Montreal Chamber Orchestra, Vienna Chamber Orchestra, Haydn Orchestra Bozen, Gävle Symphony Orchestra, Kymi Sinfonietta, Meininger Hofkapelle, etc and has worked with conductors such as Vladimir Jurowski, Leo McFall, Philippe Bach, Pablo Gonzalez, Gerard Korsten, Christian Badea, Hansjörg Schellenberger, etc.